Why Learning Science Fails to Make Its Way Into Practice

 Learning science can’t necessarily fix all of these problems on the first try.
 But having a robust, well-informed understanding of how students learn provides teachers with reasonable things to try, offers explanations for what might be going on, and provides a common evidence-base for further iteration as teachers improve their teaching practices.

-With that in mind, the rest of the articles in this series will each tackle a different idea in learning science.
+With that in mind, the next few articles will each tackle a different idea in learning science.
 We’ll start with the basics and slowly build up from there.
 The next dozen or so articles will each explain a research-supported principle of learning: what it is, why it works, how we know it works, and what we know about how to implement it effectively.
 I hope that it can help teachers, students, and developers of learning technologies create more meaningful and effective learning experiences.